-The pharmaceutical industry continues to be a hotbed of innovation, with activity driven by the evolution of new treatment paradigms, and the gravity of unmet needs, as well as the growing importance of technologies such as pharmacogenomics, digital therapeutics, and artificial intelligence.
-In the last three years alone, there have been over 633,000 patents filed and granted in the pharmaceutical industry, according to GlobalData’s report on Innovation in Pharmaceuticals: Genetically modified T-cells.
+The pharmaceutical industry continues to be a hotbed of patent innovation.
+Activity is driven by the evolution of new treatment paradigms, and the gravity of unmet needs, as well as the growing importance of technologies such as pharmacogenomics, digital therapeutics, and artificial intelligence.
+In the last three years alone, there have been over 787,000 patents filed and granted in the pharmaceutical industry, according to GlobalData’s report on Genomics in pharma: genetic engineered T-cells.
+Buy the report here.

-According to GlobalData’s Technology Foresights, which plots the S-curve for the pharmaceutical industry using innovation intensity models built on over 756,000 patents, there are 110 innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which uses over 668,000 patents to analyze innovation intensity for the pharmaceutical industry, there are 80+ innovation areas that will shape the future of the industry.

-Genetically modified T-cells is a key innovation area in the pharmaceutical industry
+Genetically modified T-cells is a key innovation area in genomics

 Genetically modified T-cells are a kind of immunotherapy that uses patients’ own T-cells to kill the cancer cells.
 The various modified T-cell therapies include chimeric antigen receptor T-Cell (CAR-T) therapy and T-Cell Receptor (TCR) therapy.
 They are made by collecting T-cells from patients, re-engineering them in a laboratory and then inserting them back into the patient.